mansi3012/mansi3012/README.md

 💻 Software Developer | 🚀 Data Scientist Enthusiast

-🔭 Specialize in Data Analysis, and Frontend development in Android applications
+🔭 Specializing in Data Analysis and Android Frontend Development

-🌱 Passionate about transforming data into actionable insights and creating user-friendly applications
+🌱 Passionate about turning data into insights and crafting user-friendly apps

-🤝 Open to Internship / Co-op opportunity [Jan 2025]
+🤝 Seeking Internship/Co-op opportunities starting Jan 2025

-🌌 Fun fact: Love Astronomy and eager to apply my tech skills to space-related projects
+🌌 Fun fact: Astronomy lover with a knack for space